 Nearly thirty years on I still remember the sense of excitement I felt when I first read, even though didn’t understand them, the very words which the early Christian community in Corinth would have read, or heard, as a letter from Saint Paul.

-It’s not an easy read, and I needed all the help I could get.
+The New Testament in Greek – for all the Greek is, on the whole, pretty simple and straightforward – is not easy to access, and I needed all the help I could get.
 Even with Wenham, Zerwick and Grosvenor, Bauer and an interlinear Greek-English New Testament I found the going tough on the journey of translating, never mind interpreting and understanding, the original text.

 The Internet has given considerable help, though the friends mentioned above are still crucial.
 Having a responsive interlinear text has given me an essential first step along the way and here I’m sharing how you can use it, too.